Wealth is invisible to the eye

 Defining wealth is not straightforward.
 No doubt, there are different schools of thought.
 Your relationship with money and wealth has a lot to do with your family values, religions, politics and mindset…to name a few.
 But, ultimately, how you define and relate to wealth is personal.

 Still, let me share few thoughts that might spark some extra perspective to the way you look at wealth:

 – Wealth should be measured in time, not in money.
-If you are on the path towards financial independence, you want to create passive income systems that cover your living expenditures.
+If you are on the path towards financial wellbeing, you want to create passive income systems that cover your living expenditures.
 These systems will free up your time.
 That’s financial freedom.

 – Wealth has a lot to do with your mindset.
 Wealth has a strong correlation with a “growth mindset”.
 It also requires a peculiar balance between been “hungry” (look for what you desire) while being content and frugal (control your budget and costs).

-– Wealth is about financial well-being: it requires a balance between mental, spiritual, and physical aspects of money.
+– Wealth is about financial wellbeing: it requires a balance between mental, spiritual, and physical aspects of money.
 That means how we think, feel and act about money, finances and investments.
 Is this an area that causes stress, anxiety, fear?
 Do you know why?
 Can you do something about it?

 – Wealth is what you don’t see.
 Wealth is the nice cars not purchased, the “frills” not bought.
 Wealth is an asset that has not yet been converted into the stuff you see.
 When most people say they want to be a millionaire, what they might actually mean is, “I’d like to spend a million dollars.”
 And that is literally the opposite of being a millionaire.
 If you want to be wealthy, you must defer consumption.
 (Morgan Housel).